Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

 }
 ```

-3. Create the event arguments derived class to add an application id field.
+3. To add an application id field, create the event arguments derived class.
 The application id is used by `AppControl` to launch the application:

 ```csharp
 partial class ApplicationIconClickedEventArgs : EventArgs